BY LINDY STEVENS

 Published October 28, 2008

+In Michigan's 20th, 39th and 65th districts, upsets and narrow victories defined the House races of 2006.
 With a group of first-year incumbent candidates now up for re-election, this year's races appear to be just as competitive.

 Out of 39,191 votes cast, Democrat Marc Corriveau ousted Republican incumbent Mark Abbo by 911 votes during his first run in Michigan's 20th District in 2006.